jackyliang/Drexel-Shaft-Protection/README.md

 ### How to use Drexel Shaft Protection

+1. Install the Mechanize and lxml library

+	pip install mechanize

+	pip install lxml

-1. Create an `info.json` file within the same directory as the `add.py` and use the following template.
-Alternatively, download it [here](https://github.com/jackyliang/Drexel-Shaft-Protection/blob/master/change_me_to_info.json) and change the name to `info.json`
+2. Change name of `change_me_to_info.json` to `info.json`.
+Alternatively, download it [here](https://github.com/jackyliang/Drexel-Shaft-Protection/blob/master/change_me_to_info.json) and change the name to `info.json`.
+Template of `info.json` is below.

 	***Note:*** *You can only add maximum 10 CRNs at a time and you MUST follow this exact template*.
 The value `33587` is a sample CRN and can be removed.

 		{
 		    "username":"Your Drexel username",